sk07shubh/My-Portfolio/README.md

 ## Files

-- `SK Port.html` — main portfolio page
+- `index.html` — main portfolio page

 ## Preview

-Open `SK Port.html` in a browser to view the site locally.
+Open `index.html` in a browser to view the site locally.

 ## Tech